Basic Income Tax Study Material

 9. TDS (Tax Deducted at Source) Example

 Arun receives a salary of ₹50,000 per month.
-His employer deducts ₹5,000 every month as TDS and deposits it with the government.
+His employer deducts ₹5,000 monthly as TDS and deposits it with the government.

 10. Advance Tax Example